jeansolis/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Readable Project

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is the final project for the final assessment project for Udacity's Redux course from the React Nanodegree Program.
+It's a content and comments web app.

+Users of the app are able to:

+* Post contents to predefined categories.
+* Comment on their posts and other user's posts.
+* Vote on posts and comments.
+* Edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the backend API Server and the code for the frontend application that will interact with the backend API server.

-## Start Developing
+## Start and Launch the project

-To get started developing right away:
+To get started right away:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
+* Install and start the front end application
     - `cd frontend`
+    - `npm install`
     - `npm start`

 ## API Server